 It means losing thousands of dollars in legal fees and fines.

-It means losing any hope you had of pursuing your career – no matter what it was or how long you worked for it.
+It means losing any hope you had of pursuing your career – no matter the industry or how long you worked for it.

 It means losing years of your life behind bars.